-This Wild Garlic Chicken Kiev is easy and fun to put together and a seriously impressive & tasty dish you’ll enjoy sharing with friends.
+This Wild Garlic Chicken Kiev recipe is so easy to make, and a seriously impressive dish you’ll enjoy sharing with friends.

 Wild Garlic Chicken Kiev